 Business Continuity Initiatives

-Advantest establishes a Risk Management Group to respond promptly to emergencies such as natural disasters that could affect business continuity.
+Advantest establishes a Crisis Management Group to respond promptly to emergencies such as natural disasters that could affect business continuity.

-In the event of a disaster or other emergencies, we establish a Risk Management Group and take necessary measures to ensure business continuity.
+In the event of a disaster or other emergencies, we establish a Crisis Management Group and take necessary measures to ensure business continuity.

 Business Continuity Plan (BCP) Basic Policy